A fan’s guide – the club from early doors to today

 Former Dunfermline striker Marinus Dijkhuizen then managed to lead Excelsior to the play-offs in 2014, SBV beating top-flight Waalwijk to return to the top flight.

 With a stadium, now officially named Van Donge & De Roo, of 4,400 capacity, Excelsior are always the most modest outfit in the Eredivisie.
 But solid support always seems to work miracles.
 In May 2017, with Feyenoord expected to clean up and claim a long-awaited title close to their own backyard, Excelsior opened the scoring through Nigel Hasselbaink, nephew of Jimmy Floyd.
 Two more goals from the home side and a capacity crowd at the Woudestein had witnessed one of the biggest shocks in the Dutch domestic game.

-England under-20 international Marcus Edwards, on loan from Spurs, currently bolsters a strong midfield that should enable Excelsior to stay up in 2018-19.
+England under-20 international Marcus Edwards, on loan from Spurs, bolstered a strong midfield that then failed to keep Excelsior up in 2018-19.